 Grant Funding Amounts

-Grant amounts awarded to coalitions average $10,000.
+Grant amounts awarded to coalitions generally range from $5,000 to $10,000.
 However, projects with a focused advocacy component may be considered for additional funding.
 Matching funds are not currently required as a condition of grant approval.

-- Prioritize quick, innovative interventions to improve ridership, such as building political support for transit priority projects (ex. bus lanes and signal priority).
+- Prioritizing quick, innovative interventions to improve ridership, such as building political support for transit priority projects (e.g., quick-build, dedicated bus lanes and signal prioritization).

-- Promote efforts to activate college students politically and engage them as potential riders.
+- Promoting efforts to activate college students as transit advocates.

-- Communities targeted by anti-transit critics and front groups.
+- Assisting communities targeted by anti-transit critics and front groups.

 Portions of Application